ivanrichwalski/ComputerCraftBoilers/README.md

 have to wait for the internal fuel tank to run dry.
 If the internal tank was filled with 16 buckets of fuel, it can which can take over 80 minutes with a 36HP boiler, and more than 2 days for a 1LP )

+## boiler-calc

+Tool for simulating boiler operation details, such as heating up, cooling down, and how long a boiler runs on a given amount of fuel